There are a number of standards and accreditations, such as the National Association of Security…

 Despite the continued increase in fly-tipping incidents, and the drain the clean-up has on local authority funds, the public is encouraged to report incidents because of the impact it has on the environment and risks to health.

-To aid the fight against fly-tipping, Martin Montague developed a free mobile app called ClearWaste.
+To aid in prevention and removal of fly-tipping, Martin Montague developed a free mobile app called ClearWaste.
 The app is fully location-aware and enables anyone in the UK to report an incident of fly-tipping by sending the photos taken direct to the appropriate council.
 At the time of writing, almost 7500 incidents have been reported using ClearWaste across the UK.